About Adachi Acupuncture & Wellness

 Miyo–pimâtisiwin

-Erinne learned of miyo-pimâtisiwin while exploring her roots that extend to the Mountain Metis of the Rockies.
+Erinne learned of miyo-pimâtisiwin while exploring her roots that extend to the Metis of the Rockies.
 Cree/Michif for “living a good life,” it is about moving through our days thoughtfully and with joy.
 Being cognizant of and honouring our ancestors, our elders, our environments, ourselves, and each other.
 Taking actions to live well and doing what we can to enable others to live well, too.

 Pole Pole